maahtami/study-planner-ece1778/README.md

 ### Launching the App

 1. Open the app on an Android device or emulator.
-2. Sign in using the authentication screen.
+2. Navigate to the "Profile" screen
+3. Click "Sign in/Create account" tab for authentication

 ### Creating a Study Session

-1. Navigate to the "Add Session" screen.
+1. Navigate to the "Home" screen.
-2. Select a subject or goal.
+2. Click on "Add Session" button
+3. Fill a subject, duration, and optionally note.
-3. Choose date and time.
+4. Choose date and time.
-4. Save the session.
+5. Save the session.

+### Start a Study Session

+1. Navigate to the "Home" screen
+2. Click on the desired session
+3. Click on the "Start Session" button

 ### Tracking Progress